Dragoon-Lab/LaitsV3/documentation/json-format.md

                             "y": 100
                         },
                         "studentSelections": {
-                            "desc": "The ratio of number of rabbits born in a month to the rabbit population that month", "plan": "parameter",
+                            "description": "The ratio of number of rabbits born in a month to the rabbit population that month", "type": "parameter",
-                            "units": "null",
+                            "initial": "null",
-                            "initial": "percent",
+                            "units": "percent",
                             "equation": ".2"
                         }
                     }